 After the Conversation: Follow Up and Monitor Results

 Negotiations rarely close in a single meeting.
 After the initial pitch, follow up to keep momentum and offer to help draft the policy or update the existing benefits documentation.
-If you secured a pilot, agree on what success looks like up front -- participation rate, dollars-per-rider, employee feedback -- so the renewal conversation has data to work with.
+If you secure a pilot, agree on what success looks like up front -- participation rate, dollars-per-rider, employee feedback -- so the renewal conversation has data to work with.

 Example: "Thanks again for considering the transit allowance idea.
 I would be glad to help draft a short policy or pull together examples from peer companies.
 What do you need from me to move this forward?"